animatedb/solar/HeatPump.md

 <img src="HeatPumpImages/HP_OutsideCover.jpg" height="300">
 I found an old screen, and used an angle grinder to cut it to size for some old wood that had been outside and weathered a few years.
-A bit of primer and another final coat and it looks fine.<br/>
+A bit of primer and another final coat and it looks fine.
+The screen turned out way better than I expected.
+There is some elastic type rope to hold the screen fabric in place in the aluminum, and it still was pliable and could be pushed back into a new place after probably 50 years.<br/>
 <img src="HeatPumpImages/HP_OutsideFinal.jpg" height="300">

 <h3>Inside</h3>